Basic Accounting Questions: Quizzes, Multiple-Choice and More

-It'll test your understanding of the accounting equation and its various elements - assets, liabilities and owner's equity.
+It'll test your understanding of the accounting equation and its main elements - assets, liabilities and owner's equity.
 It also covers the financial position of a business.

-The basic accounting equation is the foundation of accounting, so you should know this well.
+As we all know, the basic accounting equation is the foundation of accounting, so you better know this well.

 Note that most of these questions have accompanying solutions but some do not.
 Please understand that I (Michael Celender) run this site on my own, and because there are hundreds of questions that have been submitted, I have not been able to answer every single one.
 Because of this I have also stopped accepting new submissions.